General Alexander W. Terrell

 While historically a rural and agricultural area, Terrell County has also experienced changes and challenges over the years.
 The county's population has remained relatively small, with periods of growth and decline.
 Today, it is known for its natural beauty and outdoor recreational opportunities, including hunting, fishing, and hiking in areas such as the rugged landscape of the Chinati Mountains and the nearby Big Bend National Park.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Terrell County, Texas.
+This timeline provides a concise overview of the key events in the history of Terrell County, Texas.

 • 1905 - Terrell County is founded.